-Since the adoption of the CAO Corporate Governance Policy in 2012, the Board has, through the Nominating Committee, implemented a formal process annually for assessing the effectiveness of the Board as a whole and its Board Committees (the “Overall Board/Board Committees’ Performance Evaluation”).
+Board Performance: The Nominating Committee evaluated the performance of each Director and the effectiveness of the Board as a whole.
+The Board has, through the Nominating Committee, implemented a formal process annually for assessing the effectiveness of the Board as a whole, each of its Board Committees and individual Directors (the “Overall Board/Board Committees’ Performance Evaluation”).
 The Overall Board/Board Committees’ Performance Evaluation entailed the completion by each member of the Nominating Committee of a Board assessment and effectiveness questionnaire (the “Board Evaluation Questionnaire”).

 The elements of the Board Evaluation Questionnaire included questions on (i) the Board’s composition; (ii) Board’s access to information prior to Board meetings and on an ongoing basis to enable them to properly discharge their duties and responsibilities as Directors; (iii) the expertise and experience of each member of the Board; (iv) the conduct of proceedings of meetings, participation and contributions to the Board both inside and outside of Board meetings; (v) the assessment of the performance benchmark for assessing the performance of the Board as a whole and in ensuring the continued return for shareholders; and (vi) the standard of conduct in preventing conflicts of interest and the disclosure of personal interests and abstention from voting where appropriate.